-I always wanted to go on a Himalayan trek from my college days.
-However, the plan never materialised due to my ever-busy group of friends.
+I always wanted to go on a Himalayan trek since my college days.
+However, the plan never materialized due to my ever-busy group of friends.
 The idea of going solo on a Himalayan hike was far too daunting for me.
 Finally, my flatmate and I decided to take some respite from the boring corporate life.

 Prepping for the Trek: Since this was my first winter trek, I had to buy a lot of stuff as the weather in the mountains is quite unpredictable.
 Decathalon is a one-stop solution for everything you need.
 If you don’t want to buy, you can always rent the gear, but my suggestion would be to buy if you plan to go for 3–4 treks in a span of a few years.
 And I am sure you will as one who goes to the mountains keep coming back ☺ Our journey started from Mussoorie.
 The drive from Mussoorie to Sankri had some stupendous views.

 We stopped for breakfast near Kempty falls and had delicious Aloo Parathas.
 This was also a time to interact with our fellow trekkers as we had missed the introduction session at Dehradun station.
 There were 26 of us.
 All boys!
 We stopped for Lunch at Purola.
 Mobile network is not available after Purola, and that is when you instantly disconnect from the rest of the world.
 After crossing Purola, we started getting glimpses of snow-clad peaks.
 The tempo driver pointed out to one such majestic peak as Kedarkantha.
 The sheer magnificence of it filled us all with awe and excitement.